 LLC Protection for Members' Personal Debt in Massachusetts

-A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
-If the LLC doesn't make any distributions, the creditor gets nothing.
-In most states, creditors with charging orders only obtain the owner-debtor’s financial rights and cannot participate in the management of the LLC.
+In many states, the general rule is that an LLC’s money or property cannot be taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.
+Instead, creditors of LLC owners are limited to obtain a charging order against the LLC.
+A charging order is an order issued by a court directing the LLC to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
+But if there are no distributions, the creditor gets nothing.
+In most states, creditors with a charging order only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
 Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
-Very frequently, creditors who obtain charging orders end up with nothing.
+Very frequently, creditors who obtain charging orders end up with little or nothing.

 Should You Consider Forming Your LLC in Another State?